bongohive-internship/javascript-phase-3-Mwilembo/README.md

 - understanding all looping methods in javascript https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration

 ### What you are supposed to understand
+Make sure you have completed phase 1 and phase 2

 - [ ] Variables and data types
 - [ ] Functions
 - [ ] Arrays and array methods